karabaja4/arch/linode/win8smb.md

 sc config lanmanserver start= delayed-auto
 ```

-Also make sure "IP Helper" is set to Automatic.
+Also make sure `IP Helper` is set to Automatic.

 Reboot.